Bott periodicity and stable quantum classes: Introduction

-We will show that these classes stabilize and induce cohomology classes on $\Omega SU \simeq BU$.
-These stable quantum classes satisfy a full normalization axiom.
-However, with that natural normalization stable classes fail the dimension property i.e. $qc _{k} (E)$ does not need to vanish if $E$ is stabilization of rank $r$ bundle with $r < 2k$.
-This is somehow reminiscent of phenomenon of generalized (co)-homology.
-Thus we may think of these classes as \emph{exotic Chern classes}. \begin{theorem} The induced classes $qc _{k}$ on $\Omega SU \simeq BU$ are algebraically independent and generate the cohomology with the coefficient ring $\ring$. \end{theorem} Stabilization in this context is somewhat analogous to semi-classical approximation in physics.
+We show here that these classes stabilize and induce cohomology classes on $\Omega SU \simeq BU$.
+These stable cohomology classes are closely related to classical Chern classes, and using this we prove: \begin{theorem} The induced classes $qc _{k}$ on $\Omega SU \simeq BU$ are algebraically independent and generate the cohomology with the coefficient ring $\ring$.
+Moreover, $qc _{k} = c _{k} \cdot q ^{k}$ for $q ^{k} \in \ring$. \end{theorem} Stabilization in this context is somewhat analogous to semi-classical approximation in physics.
 The ``fully quantum objects'' are the classes $qc _{k} \in \Omega SU (n)$, and they are what's important in geometric applications, for example in Hofer geometry.
-We are still far from completely computing these classes, but as a corollary of the above we have the following. \begin{theorem} The classes $qc _{k}$ on $\Omega SU (n)$ are algebraically independent and generate cohomology in the stable range $2k \leq 2n-2$, with coefficients in $QH ( \mathbb{CP} ^{n-1})$. \end{theorem} Since quantum classes on $\Omega SU (n)$ are pulled back from classes on $\Omega \text {Ham}( \mathbb{CP} ^{n-1})$ as a simple topological corollary of Theorem \ref{theorem.chern.classes} we obtain another proof of: \begin{theorem} [Reznikov, \cite{rez}] The natural inclusion $\Omega SU (n) \to \Omega \text {Ham}( \mathbb{CP} ^{n-1})$ is injective on rational homology in degree up to $2n-2$. \end{theorem} Reznikov's argument is very different and more elementary in nature, he also proved a stronger topological claim, (he did not have conditions on degree) but of course his emphasis was different.
+We are still far from completely computing these classes, but as a corollary of the proof of the above we have the following. \begin{theorem} The classes $qc _{k}$ on $\Omega SU (n)$ are algebraically independent and generate cohomology in the stable range $2k \leq 2n-2$, with coefficients in $QH ( \mathbb{CP} ^{n-1})$. \end {theorem} The argument actually gives a concrete method of computing above mentioned Gromov-Witten invariants using classical Chern classes.
+For example, using computation of Chern numbers of bundles over spheres in \cite[Corollary 20.9.8]{fibre.bundles} we get: \begin{theorem} Let $f: S ^{2k} \to \Omega SU (n) \subset SU \simeq BU$, $n>k +1$ be the unit in $\pi _{2k} (\Omega SU (n), \mathbb{Q}) \simeq \mathbb{Q}$.
+Then there are generically $\langle c _{k}, [f] \rangle = (k-1)!$ vertical holomorphic curves (counted with signs) in degree $d=-1$, going through the cycle \end{theorem} Since $qc _{*}$ on $\Omega SU (n)$ are pulled back from classes on $\Omega \text {Ham}( \mathbb{CP} ^{n-1})$ as a simple topological corollary of Theorem \ref{theorem.chern.classes} we obtain another proof of: \begin{theorem} [Reznikov, \cite{rez}] The natural inclusion $\Omega SU (n) \to \Omega \text {Ham}( \mathbb{CP} ^{n-1})$ is injective on rational homology in degree up to $2n-2$. \end{theorem} Reznikov's argument is very different and more elementary in nature, he also proved a stronger topological claim, (he did not have conditions on degree) but of course his emphasis was different, and the much more important immediate application is to Hofer geometry.